 needle in a haystack would be a doddle in comparison :-(

-'Clarke' is marginally easier to work with, but not in East Anglia where it is still possible to select at random some Joe from the street and address him as 'Mr. Clarke' with a better than even chance of veracity.
-Gt4 through Gt6 grandfathers were plain 'John Clarkes'.
-Which parish register is not going to list two in a week?
+'Clarke' is marginally easier to work with, but not in East Anglia where it is still possible to select at random some Joe from the street and address him as 'Mr. Clarke' with a better than even chance of accuracy.
+Gt4 through gt6 grandfathers were plain 'John Clarkes'.
+Which parish register did not list two in a week?

 |Alexander South Clarke||Richard John Clarke||Charles Clarke|

 |Thomasine Roberts||William Roberts||James Roberts|